 The most necessary task to do for an increase in productivity during exams is to revise the topics learned so far.
-The key is to not to forget what you have learnt and retain it for a long time.
-Memory is formed by revision that depends on consistency, frequency and regularity.
+The key is to not forget what you have learned and retain it for a long time.
+Memory is formed by revision that depends on consistency, frequency, and regularity.
 However, if it’s not planned properly, the process can become tedious.
-The IB Chinese with the course code CHIN 1002, is rather an easy to score paper if planned and revised properly.
+The IB Chinese with the course code CHIN 1002, is rather an easy-to-score paper if planned and revised properly.
 Here are a few tips which could be used to make revising less daunting.

 Reading is a skill that can be nurtured and developed.
 Consistent reading practice will make you better at it day by day.
 While reading through a new text, it is also important to highlight the words that are unfamiliar to you.
 This will help improve your vocabulary and will also enable you to understand the text better.